-- The Council's Governance Arrangements - 3.1 The Council operates a Leader and Cabinet style of political management.
-For the 2023/24 municipal year, the Cabinet was made up of six Executive Members from the joint administration and the Leader of the Council.
-Each Executive Member of the Cabinet looks after a portfolio of services, working closely with the respective directors and heads of service. - 3.2 The Cabinet for 2023/24 financial year is shown in the below table:
+3 The Council's Governance Arrangements

+- 3.1 The Council operates a Leader and Cabinet style of political management.
+For the 2024/25 municipal year, the Cabinet was made up of six Executive Members from the joint administration and the Leader of the Council.
+Each Executive Member of the Cabinet looks after a portfolio of services, working closely with the respective Executive and Assistant Directors. - 3.2 The Cabinet for 2024/25 financial year is shown in the below table:

+Position Councillor Areas of responsibility

+Climate Change

+Leader of the Council, Councillor Max Holloway Performance Management

+Executive Member Business Excellence

+Economic Development Business Centres

+and Climate Change Safeguarding

+Transformation

+Economic Development and Estates

+Resilience (Emergency Planning)
-Position Councillor Areas of responsibility Leader of the Council Councillor Paul Zukowskyj Climate Change Performance Management Business Excellence Safeguarding Transformation Deputy Leader of the Council, Executive Member Housing Councillor Lynn Chesterman OBE Planned Maintenance (Housing) Repairs Housing Options Housing Development Housing Allocations Independent Living Income and Home Ownership Quality Assurance Building Services Compliance Executive Member Environment Councillor Sandreni Bonfante Environment Services Landscape and Ecology Environmental Health Parking and Playground Neighbourhood and Enforcement Street Wardens Community Safety Partnership Community Partnerships (excl. community safety, sports partnership) Private Sector Housing CCTV Executive Member Governance Councillor James Broach Elections ICT Services Governance Services Digital HR Equality and Diversity Member Development Hackney Carriages Licensing Legal Services Risk Management

-Executive Member Community Councillor Max Holloway Community Grant GLL, (Youth and sports Partnership) Campus West The Hive Mill Green Museum and Roman Baths Customer and Cemeteries Comms Marketing and Website Community Outreach Executive Member Resources Councillor Duncan Jones Business Centres Internal Audit and Fraud Finance Revs and Bens Estates Economic Development Procurement Executive Member Planning Councillor Jane Quinton Planning Policy Estates Management Scheme Development Management GIS Regeneration Building Control Resilience (Emergency Planning)
+1 Deputy Leader of the Council, Executive Member Leisure and Community Councillor Jane Quinton Community Grant GLL, (Youth and sports Partnership) Campus West The Hive Mill Green Museum and Roman Baths Customer and Cemeteries Comms Marketing and Website Community Outreach Executive Member Environment Councillor Sandreni Bonfante Environment Services Landscape and Ecology Environmental Health Parking and Playground Street Wardens Community Safety Partnership Community Partnerships (excl. sports partnership) Private Sector Housing CCTV Antisocial behaviour Executive Member Governance Councillor Kieran Thorpe Elections ICT Services Governance Services Digital HR Equality and Diversity Member Development Hackney Carriages Licensing Legal Services Risk Management Executive Member Housing Councillor Gemma Moore Planned Maintenance (Housing) Repairs Housing Options Housing Development Housing Allocations Independent Living Income and Home Ownership Quality Assurance Building Services Compliance Neighbourhoods Executive Member Finances Councillor Astrid Scott Finance Revenue and Benefits Procurement Internal Audit and Fraud Executive Member Planning Councillor Rose Grewal Planning Policy Estates Management Scheme Development Management GIS

+• Regeneration • Building Control

-- 3.3 The Constitution sets out how the Council functions, how decisions are made and the procedures that are followed to ensure these are efficient, transparent, and accountable to the local community. - 3.4 The Council's Committee structure is set out in diagram 2. - 3.5 The Cabinet is supported by the Chief Executive and Executive Directors.
+- 3.3 The Constitution sets out how the Council functions, how decisions are made and the procedures that are followed to ensure these are efficient, transparent, and accountable to the local community. - 3.4 The Council's Committee structure is set out in diagram 2. - 3.5 The Cabinet is supported by the Chief Executive, Executive and Assistant Directors.
 The Council's Management Structure is set out below in diagram 3. - 3.6 Cabinet members can take decisions using Executive Member Decision Notices (EMDN) which speed up the decision-making process where appropriate.
-EMDNs are published on the Council website and are subject to call-in. - 3.7 The Senior Leadership Team is led by the Chief Executive (Head of Paid Service), supported by Directors, the Monitoring Officer and the Human Resources & Organisational Development Manager. - 3.8 Key performance indictors (KPI) are published on the Member Hub, and updates on progress and performance are provided to Cabinet Panels and the Overview and Scrutiny Committee as appropriate.
+EMDNs are published on the Council website and are subject to call-in. - 3.7 The Senior Leadership Team is led by the Chief Executive (Head of Paid Service), supported by Executive Directors, the Monitoring Officer and the Human Resources & Organisational Development Manager. - 3.8 Key performance indictors (KPI) are reviewed by a performance clinic and then published on the Member Hub.
+Updates on progress and performance are provided to Cabinet, Cabinet Panels and the Overview and Scrutiny Committee as appropriate.